General Temporary Food Facility Information

 Category II (open food)

-Event organizers that are responsible for facilities that are shared by two or more food facilities operating at a public event are required to submit an Event Organizer permit application 14 days prior to the event start date.
+Event organizers that are responsible for facilities that are shared by two or more food facilities operating at a public event or recurring events (such as farmer's markets or swap meets) are required to submit an Event Organizer permit application 14 days prior to the event start date.
 Applications received less than 14 days prior to the event, may be subject to additional fees to expedite the review process.

 A health permit is required for food booth vendors (i.e. temporary food facilities) operating at public events.
 Food booth permit applications received less than 7 days prior to the event start date may be subject to additional fees to expedite the review process.
 Food booth vendors that are found operating without the required health permit may be subject to closure of their food booth and subject to a penalty fee at three times the cost of the health permit.

-If you have any questions, please contact the Temporary Event Program at (714) 433- 6080 or e-mail us at ehSpecialEvents@ochca.com.
+If you have any questions, please contact the Special Events Program at (714) 433- 6080 or e-mail us at ehSpecialEvents@ochca.com.
 For additional information on our fee schedule, please refer to http://ochealthinfo.com/eh/home/fees.

 Whether you are selling food at a carnival, a “Taste Of” event, a cultural festival, or as part of a PTA fund raiser, you will be doing the same thing, serving food to the public from a booth.
 There are requirements in place that must be followed in order to ensure that food is served from a food booth safely to prevent food borne illness.
 The purpose of this web page is to guide you through the process of obtaining the proper health permit, as well as helping you meet the various structural and operational requirements of operating a food booth.